 Since making my Christmas tree decorations two years ago (how 2 years have gone by since making them is crazy!)
 I have been meaning to make a few more, but rather than doing them the same as the previous trees I wanted to make them a little smaller so I could use them for tags on smaller gifts and to just have some smaller sized decorations for about the house.
+You can also make Christmas tree bunting using these trees too!.
 There is also a pattern available for a crochet version of these trees.

 The trees are 7cm (at their widest point on the bottom square) by 12cm (from top of the tree to the bottom of the trunk.

 - 2 pieces of fabric of each of the following sizes:

 - 4×4cm, 5×5cm, 6×6cm, 7×7cm (for the main tree).

 - 1 piece of fabric 2x5cm (for the tree trunk).

 Making the trees